Since Feb. 1, 2016 multi-family buildings like apartments and condos must provide on-side recycling for residents.

 The City believes in an education-first approach to bylaw enforcement.
 We will strive to provide information about the bylaw requirements so a recycling opportunity is offered to multi-family residents.

 If further steps are not taken, your building owner could be subject to a fine.

 Why isn't multi-family recycling covered by property taxes?

 Recycling collection in Calgary is not tax-supported for either single or multi-family homes.
 Blue Cart recycling is funded entirely through user fees, and recycling programs set up by multi-family complexes will be funded by the fees paid to service providers.
-The City of Calgary will not set or collect multi-family recycling fees, and taxes will not be raised to pay for the program.

 How do I get more information?